-I was floating away while they went over my sex life.
+I’m floating away while they go over my sex life.

-“Robby’s a peeping tom,” the other blond kid said.
+“Robby’s a peeping tom,” the other blond kid tells me.

-I came back from la-la land, “So this is what you guys do, get high, climb through the trees, spy on your neighbors, and rag on each other’s sex lives?”
+I come back from la-la land, “So this is what you guys do, get high, climb through the trees, spy on your neighbors, and rag on each other’s sex lives?”

 “Yeah, man, ain’t it cool?”

-We all laughed, then the smallest roach came around to me.
-Since it was out, I was about to flick it away, but Robby grabbed it.
+We all laugh.
+The smallest roach comes around to me.
+Since it’s out, I’m about to flick it away.
+Robby grabs it.

 “Waste not, want not, man.”

-He took a roach clip off his belt, lighting the roach, which he had me finish.
-Then taking another joint from behind his ear, he lit it and passed it in the other direction.
+He takes a roach clip off his belt, lighting the roach, which he hands to me to finish.
+Taking another joint from behind his ear, he lights it and passes it in the other direction.

 “Does anyone ever catch you up here?”

-“You’d never see us if we hadn’t made it obvious.
-Are you really a fag?” the dark-haired girl Mary asked.
+“You’d never have seen us if we hadn’t made it obvious.
+Are you really a fag?” the dark-haired girl Mary asks.